axelvyrn/TiresiasIQ/README.md

 ⚠ Under construction
 ---

+But the current demo version is stable.
+Recommended: Use the web app that can be run without any errors through `python -m streamlit run app.py`

+### Walkthrough for Windows GUI
+If you are using the GUI for Windows, the interface will look as shown below

 ![image](https://github.com/user-attachments/assets/7b219caf-17bf-480f-aa34-ea930c6f6f22)

-But the current demo version is stable.
 You need Python 3.10+ (but not 3.12 as it does not support tensorflow) TensorFlow 2.12 is the last version officially supporting Python 3.11 on Windows.